Corned Beef Hash

 - 1 teaspoon fresh thyme

 - 8 ounces cooked or leftover corned beef chopped

 - 1/2 teaspoon black pepper

-- 1 tablespoon vinegar (any type) (if making eggs)
+- 1 tablespoon vinegar any type (if making poached eggs)

-- Cook potatoes, onion, thyme, garlic, salt, and pepper in cooking oil in a large nonstick skillet, gently turning occasionally, for about 20-25 minutes or until potatoes are cooked through and browned, adding corned beef the last 5 minutes or so since it only needs to heat up and you don’t want it breaking up too much.
+- Cook potatoes, onion, thyme, garlic, salt, and pepper in cooking oil in a large nonstick skillet, gently turning occasionally, for about 20-25 minutes or until potatoes are cooked through and browned, adding corned beef the last 5 minutes or so just to heat through.

 - If you want poached eggs, heat 2 cups water in a small saucepan with 1 tablespoon vinegar until it just simmers.
 Keep it at a simmer, and by that, I mean little bubbles coming up from the bottom, but not quite boiling.